 We enjoyed that with a glass of Malbec and it was delicious, though I would have gone with a rose, if it were summer now!

-- 2 tbsp grapeseed oil or avocado oil or olive oil
+- 2 tablespoon grapeseed oil or avocado oil or olive oil

 - 2 cippolini onions chopped.
 You can use shallots instead as well.